BRIDGES-AVATAR/pc3-catalog-webpage/content/tutorials/seanoe.md

 ---
-section_id: Tutorials
+section_id: Sharing the data
 nav_order: 11
-title: How to upload data on Seanoe
+title: Tutorials on Seanoe
 ---

 ## How to upload data on Seanoe